Property Settlement

 No – most couples avoid having to litigate their property settlement using alternate dispute resolution – including collaborative practice, mediation and informal settlement conferences.

-A property owned in joint names may have parties named on the mortgage or it not then one party might be guarantor.
+A property owned in joint names may have parties named on the mortgage or if not then one party might be guarantor.
 Each person will have an ongoing responsibility for debts of any shared property, and if the parties do not make the necessary payments the bank may take action to repossess the home.
-Sometimes orders are required to compel one party to pay it.
+If your ex refuses to make their share of the payments you can seek a court order to compel them to do so.

 About Australian Family Lawyers